 You can find out your credit score by contacting the three main credit reference agencies in the UK: Experian, Equifax and TransUnion.
-You can also check your full report for free using the CredAbility tool.
+You can also check your full report for free using our member-only platform, CredAbility.

 Can you get finance on Universal Credit?

 When you apply for a loan or credit card, the lender will use their own criteria to assess the applications.
 They’ll usually take a number of factors into consideration, such as your income and existing debt, for example.